 The best type of foundation for a house depends on the climate and soil you’re building in.
 For example, in a marshy area, you’ll likely want deep piles set to the bedrock with the house built on top of these, while in an arid climate with a high water table, you’ll likely go with a slab on grade.
 Basements work great in most areas so long as the water table is low and there’s space to excavate a hole.

 Insulated concrete forms cost $9 per square foot on average.
 It lessens the time spent on form setup, and there’s no teardown.
 The insulation simply stays in place.
 Traditional concrete foundations cost $12 per square foot on average, making ICF foundations more cost effective for homes in areas that require or benefit from sturdier insulation.

 It’ll cost you $6 to $18 per square foot to pour concrete into a crawlspace, including finishing work.
 Many homeowners find the cost worth it, as crawl spaces provide additional storage and easy-to-access space to make repairs to essential wiring, ducting, piping, water heaters, and HVAC systems.

-Foundation depth depends mostly on climate, foundation type, and the soil type you’re building on.
-It can range from almost surface level to dozens of feet deep.
+Foundation depth depends mostly on climate, foundation type, and the soil type you’re building on, and can range from almost-surface level to dozens of feet deep.
 Your pro should know and follow all local and/or state building requirements.
 Still, it’s always best to check local requirements yourself to confirm foundation depth requirements.